New Zealand Initiative

 The New Zealand Initiative is a pro-free-market public-policy think tank and business membership organisation in New Zealand.
 It was formed in 2012 by merger of the New Zealand Business Roundtable (NZBR) and the New Zealand Institute.
 The Initiative’s main areas of focus include economic policy, housing, education, local government, welfare, immigration and fisheries.

-Economist Oliver Hartwich has been the executive director of The Initiative since its formation in 2012.
+Membership

+Economist Oliver Hartwich has been the executive director of The Initiative since its formation in 2012, and local writer and media commentator Eric Crampton is currently Chief Economist at the organisation.
+NZME's independent chair Barbara Joan Chapman (formerly the Chief Executive Officer and Managing Director of ASB Bank) has been a director of the NZ Initiative since 2017.
+Chapman is also Deputy Chair of the NZ Initiative, is currently the chairperson of Genesis Energy Limited, holds an independent directorship on the board of Fletcher Building Limited, and holds a seat on the Reserve Bank Act Review Panel.

 Background

 The New Zealand Initiative's predecessor organisations were both business membership organisations.
-The Wellington-based Business Roundtable, founded by Roger Kerr in 1986, was among the main proponents of New Zealand's liberal economic reforms of the 1980s and 1990s.
-To that end, the Business Roundtable produced a wide range of publications (books, reports, submissions) and undertook other activities that informed and influenced public debate.
+The Wellington-based Business Roundtable, founded by Roger Kerr in 1986, was among the main proponents of New Zealand's neoliberal economic reforms of the 1980s and 1990s.
+To that end, the Business Roundtable produced a wide range of publications (books, reports, submissions) and undertook other activities that informed and influenced an often controversial public debate.

 The New Zealand Institute was established in Auckland in 2004.
 Like the Business Roundtable, the New Zealand Institute was a business membership organisation that operated as a think tank, albeit with a more centrist political tilt.
 Some members of the Business Roundtable moved their support to the New Zealand Institute.

 By 2011, according to New Zealand Institute chairman Tony Carter, the organisation lacked scale.
 Carter approached Business Roundtable chairman Roger Partridge and raised the possibility of merging the two organisations.
 The merger discussions were successful and the New Zealand Initiative was launched in April 2012, with Partridge and Carter as co-chairs.
 Hartwich was appointed its first executive director.